Teaching Subject and Predicate? Hands-On Strategies for Making Grammar Click

 If you’re a busy teacher constantly juggling ALL THE THINGS—you might wonder how there could possibly be room to squeeze one more English language concept

-Dyslexia is a common learning disability that primarily affects a child’s ability to read and write.
-Defined by the International Dyslexia Association as the following,
+Supporting Students with Dyslexia in Writing: Overcoming Challenges and Building Confidence Dyslexia is a common learning difficulty that affects a child’s ability to read and